Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Brain Sciences

-I also work as a consultant in Liaison Psychiatry at North Middlesex University Hospital with Barnet Enfield and Haringey Mental Health Trust.
+She works as a consultant in Liaison Psychiatry (lead for older people) at North Middlesex University Hospital with Barnet Enfield and Haringey Mental Health Trust.

-My work is suported by the Marie Curie Palliative Care Research Unit.
+Liz Sampson’s work is supported by the Marie Curie Palliative Care Research Department

 Her research focusses on improving care for frail older people, particularly those with dementia who may be reaching the end of their lives.
-This includes epidemiology and health services research: to identify barriers to access to good quality palliative and end of life care for older people, complex interventions to improve care in a range of settings (particularly hospitals and care homes) and a series of landmark studies on dementia and delirium in older people admitted to the acute hospital.
+This includes epidemiology and health services research to identify barriers to access to good quality palliative and end of life care for older people, complex interventions to improve care in a range of settings (particularly hospitals and care homes) and a series of landmark studies on dementia and delirium in older people admitted to the acute hospital.

 |2005||MSc||Master of Science – Epidemiology||London School of Hygiene and Tropical Medicine|